Workshops, Activities & Demonstrations

 WOOL, PROCESSING SHEEP FLEECE TO SPUN FIBRE-Woolworks- Hands on Demonstration

-YOGA WORKSHOP- FLOCK YOGA-A one hour yoga session in The Roundhouse at 0900 on Saturday and Sunday.
+YOGA WORKSHOP- Jackie Blake-A one hour yoga session in The Roundhouse at 0900 on Saturday and Sunday.
 Please bring your own mat and if muddy, your boots as it will still go ahead!

 STORYTELLING for Coyote kids in Prehistoric Experiences Stand @1800